flavienbwk/ceph-kubernetes/README.md

 1. Create a 3-nodes Kubernetes cluster

-    We recommend [Scaleway Kapsule](https://www.scaleway.com/en/kubernetes-kapsule) to easily instanciate a Kubernetes cluster with 3 nodes and attribute unformatted volumes.
+    We recommend [Scaleway Kapsule](https://www.scaleway.com/en/kubernetes-kapsule) to easily instantiate a Kubernetes cluster with 3 nodes and attribute unformatted volumes.

     Once the Kubernetes cluster has started, we will create an attached volume (disk) for **each** node :